heygrady/fetch-actions/docs/api/identityResponder.md

 # identityResponder
 The identity request creator is designed for internal use only.
 It is the default handler for responders.
 Under the hood the handler doesn't do anything at all.
-It receives a request and an action and returns undefined.
+It receives a request and an action and returns `undefined`.
+When a responder returns undefined it is bypassed and the request is passed to `fetch`.

 ## Usage
 ```js